WartyMN/68k-mac-cursor-keys-on-opt/README.md

-# WARNING: THIS INIT IS CURRENTLY CRASHING.
-DO NOT USE IT.
-HOPE TO HAVE FIX SOON.

 # 68k-mac-cursor-keys-on-opt
 This is a system extension (INIT) for Mac System 6.x through 9.x that adds alternate key layout when either Option key is held down.
 See my 68k-mac-cursor-keys for a version that works when CapsLock is engaged.